boraseoksoon/Throttler/README.md

 ...
 ..
 .
-Your server will start to cry!
+Your server will be hell busy trying to response all the time (putting cache aside) 😂😂😂
-😂😂😂

 */